-Running is a natural human movement – if not the most original one of all.
-We’re bipedal creatures and therefore made to run.
-It is not without reason that anthropologists and medical professionals call human beings “running machines”.
-About 70% of our muscles are being trained while running – this cannot be achieved with any other motion sequence.
-While our ancestors used to run miles and miles, most of us spend our days sitting at desks.
+Running is a natural human movement, if not the most natural of all.
+We’re bipedal creatures and are made to run.
+It's not without reason that anthropologists and medical professionals call human beings “running machines”.
+About 70% of our muscles are trained when we run; no other movement achieves this.
+While our ancestors used to run miles and miles, most of us today spend our days sitting at our desks.
 Time to change that and take it back to the roots.

 Excuse #2: I don’t have time

 A week has 168 hours.
-If you sleep and work for eight hours a day each, that leaves you with 64 hours for other activities.
-Taking 30 minutes for your training is using only 2% of your day.
-Sounds like a good investment.
-If you plan your week in advance, getting your training into your schedule three to four times won’t be a problem, especially as some of the shorter Freeletics Running workouts can be completed in about 20 minutes or less.
-Try doing one after work and avoid the usual traffic on the way home.
+If you sleep and work for sixteen hours a day, that leaves you with 64 hours for other activities.
+Taking 30 minutes for training uses only 2% of your day.
+If you plan your week in advance, getting your training into your schedule three to four times won’t be a problem.
 If you can, use your lunch break for a run and eat a prepped meal afterwards.
 Or get up a little earlier and get in some morning miles.

 Excuse #3: I’ll lose my muscle mass

 Running is counterproductive when it comes to building muscle, right?
 This depends on what kind of muscle fibers are trained, which in turn depends on intensity and duration.